 Great Orme Explorations Society - Caving, mines, archaeology, history, exploration and discovery, on you've guessed it ... the Great Orme, Llandudno.

-Haig Colliery Mining Museum - Cumbria's last deep coal mine, now a mining museum.
+Haig Colliery Mining Museum - Cumbria's last deep coal mine, turned into a mining museum, but now closed.

 Hendrecoed North Wales Mining History - a project which aims to document and make public aspects of the mining history and associated I.A. of north Wales, inlcuding the Merioneth manganese mines.